bcyrill/anonymizer_guardrail/services/gliner_pii/README.md

 Same rationale as the privacy-filter-service:

-- Heavy ML deps (`gliner` library + torch + ~570M weights) stay out of the guardrail image — slim guardrail can still benefit by pointing at this URL.
+- Heavy ML deps (`gliner` library + torch + the model weights) stay out of the guardrail image — slim guardrail can still benefit by pointing at this URL.
 - Independent scaling — typically deploy on a GPU node and share with multiple guardrail replicas.
 - License containment — the NVIDIA Open Model License terms apply only